y9b/torProxy/README.md

 # torProxy

-is a tool for Windows that allows automatic IP rotation using the Tor proxy,ensuring greater anonymity and privacy when browsing or making requests over the internet.
+Is a tool for Windows that allows automatic IP rotation using the Tor proxy,ensuring greater anonymity and privacy when browsing or making requests over the internet.
 It makes use of Tor's auto-restart system to periodically change the IP address, providing an additional layer of protection and making tracking more difficult.

 ## Features